DNS Configuration Guide¶

 cdn,www, andgrafanarecords are optional: -cdn— Required if you want CDN-fronted VLESS (ENABLE_CDN=trueor CDN_SUBDOMAIN set) -www— Recommended for CDN stealth.
 Used as the CDN connect address so DNS queries don't reveal the "cdn" subdomain to DPI.
 SetCDN_ADDRESS=www.yourdomain.comin.env-grafana— Only needed if you want faster Grafana loading via CDN (see Monitoring Guide)All other records must be DNS only (gray cloud).

-CDN Origin Rule (Required for CDN Mode)¶
+CDN settings (required for CDN Mode)¶

 | Field | Value |